 - The defendant acted willfully with intent to defraud the United States.

-Example of Smuggling
+Examples of Smuggling

-A New Mexico man was convicted in 2017 for multiple violations of smuggling laws when the government proved that he was part of a conspiracy to smuggle ancient artifacts, including pottery and bronze weapons stolen from burial sites and coins from Pakistan, into the United States for sale in Santa Fe.
+Smuggling and customs violations under 18 U.S.C.
+Section 545 more often deal with counterfeit goods and other illegal items.
+For example, a New Mexico man was convicted in 2017 for multiple violations of smuggling laws when the government proved that he was part of a conspiracy to smuggle ancient artifacts, including pottery and bronze weapons stolen from burial sites and coins from Pakistan, into the United States for sale in Santa Fe.

-Charged with Smuggling or Other Customs Violations?
+Charged With Smuggling or Other Customs Violations?
 Contact an Attorney